webex/postman-webex-calling/README.md

   ![Set Variables](./images/set-variables.png)

 If you are familar with Postman's environments, its worth noting that you don't need to explicity set an environment to run these requests, since all the variables are set at the collection level.
 If you do have an active environment that sets any of the environment variables used by this collection, the active environment variables will take precedence.

 Click the update button and you are ready to try the requests.

 ## Exercise the requests

-The collection consists of five folders that exercise the following use cases:
+The collection consists of several folders, with each folder exercising one of the following use cases:

 1) Create an outbound (Click to Dial) Call and verify it is gettable and perform a basic Hold and Resume operation on the call.
 2) Answer an inbound call (UserA calls apiUser), intiatate another call from the same user (apiUser calls UserB) and perform a Consult Transfer (i.e. apiUser transfers the call to connect UserA with UserB)